DataDog/datadog-agent/docs/components/fx.md

 ### Value Groups

 [Value groups](https://pkg.go.dev/go.uber.org/fx#hdr-Value_Groups) make it easier to produce and consume many values of the same type.
-In a nutshell, on one side component can add any types into groups and on the other side other components to consume that group.
+A component can add any type into groups which can be consumed by other components.

 For example: